MonetDB/MonetDB-old/clients/iotapi/documentation/websockets_api.rst

     {
         "response": "error",
-        "message": "Stream measures.temperature not present in the user's subscriptions!"
+        "message": "Stream measures.temperature is not present in the user's subscriptions!"
     }

 subscribed